KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Activating cross navigation

-Select, Link, Preview and Drill-down
+Select, Link, Preview
 ------------------------------------------------------------------------------------------------------------------------
 The *Interaction* property contains some otherfunctionalities such as:
    - Selection: if deactivated i.e. the chart is not clickable
    - Link, to open a specific URL when clicking i.e. on a chart
    - Preview, to download a file when clicking i.e. on a chart
-   - Drill-down

 Only one option can be activated at the same time.
 To activate the option just switch on the corresponding sliding button.

 Drill-down
 ------------------------------------------------------------------------------------------------------------------------
 Drill down leads the user from a more general view of the data to a more specific view just by clicking the mouse.
+This functionality is also listed under the *Interactions* property of the *Settings* section.

 The following example shows how drill-down works.